serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 The HAProxy stats are available via http://hostname.com/haproxyStats.
 Login and password are set in the config file (haproxy.cfg, see the `stats auth` line in `defaults` section).

-Some hints to to debug problems with HAProxy setup:
+Some hints to debug problems with HAProxy setup:

 - Uncomment 'debug' in the config file
 - Check 'docker logs web-haproxy'